 - Walk for 30 to 60 minutes.
 Start small and gradually increase time.

 - Walk on flat or incline surfaces.
-Incline walking is a trick I learned from the Hollywood Physique.
-It increases calorie burn significantly but at the same time keeps the joint stress super low.
+Incline walking increases calorie burn significantly but at the same time keeps the joint stress super low.

 - Listen to music or audio books.
 Provided it is safe, walking and listening to an audio book (I went through a bunch of books while walking in the park.
 I also listened to some language tapes which was also lots of fun.